w3f/Grants-Program/applications/DeepAccountAnalytics-PolkadotDataAlliance.md

 * Which accounts have delegated OpenGov votes to an account or to which accounts the account in question has delegated their votes to for each track?

 **Staking/Nomination Pools**:
-* Who are all the nominators that nominated Validator X in Era N? (an inverse mapping basically of staking.nominators from validator -> nominators)
+* Who are all the nominators that nominated Validator X? (an inverse mapping basically of staking.nominators from validator -> nominators)
 * Who are the top 10 nominators with the highest APR, and which validators do they have in common?
-* Which eras had the highest number of tokens and accounts unbonding?

 We call these _deep analytics_ questions because to answer them requires significant "deep indexing" beyond "raw indexing", which cannot be done without intricate knowledge of Substrate.
 Currently, these questions are difficult to answer without going through many pages in a block explorer like Polkaholic.io, and nearly impossible without doing some amount of data engineering.
 The answers to the above questions _could_ be treated as new features to be developed in the context of block explorer like Polkaholic, or within special purpose UIs like polkassembly or staking.polkadot.network.